illinois-cs415/illinois-cs415.github.io/Rescources.md

 # Where Can I Find a Computer Running Unreal Engine?

-You have two options on the University of Illinois campus: the Grainger Library Idea Lab and the 4107 Siebel Center VR Lab.
+You have two options on the University of Illinois campus: the Grainger Library Idea Lab and the Immersive Computing Lab in 1104 NCSA.
 **In both cases you need to be sure to save your code to a cloud-based repo or some other storage...do not expect that the computers will retain your work after you leave.**

 ### Grainger Library Idea Lab